About the Chamber

 - Corporate Sponsorships

-We are also involved in the Chamber of Commerce Group Insurance Plan, Purolator Special Chamber Member Discount Plan, and First Data Special Discount Merchant Services (which have revenue shared within the Chamber).
-Membership fees are dictated by the membership and any changes must be approved at the Annual General Meeting.
+We are also involved in the Chamber of Commerce Group Insurance Plan.
+The membership dictates membership fees and any changes must be approved at the Annual General Meeting.

 What does the Chamber do?